 - Place the rolls in the buttered baking pan.

-- Cover with plastic wrap (or a damp towel) and allow to rise until nearly doubled (about 45 minutes).
+- Cover with plastic wrap or a damp towel and let it rise until nearly doubled in size (about 45 minutes).

 Ingredients for Frosting

-- 3 ounces (85g) of softened cream cheese, softened
+- 3 ounces (85g) of softened cream cheese

 - 4 tablespoons (57g) softened unsalted butter